akullpp/awesome-java/README.md

 - [FileUpload](http://commons.apache.org/proper/commons-fileupload/) - File upload capability for your servlets and web applications.
 - [Finder](http://commons.apache.org/sandbox/commons-finder/) - Java library inspired by the UNIX find command.
 - [Flatfile](http://commons.apache.org/sandbox/commons-flatfile/) - Java library for working with flat data structures.
-- [Functor](http://commons.apache.org/proper/commons-functor/) - Function that can be manipulated as an object, or an object representing a single, generic function.
 - [Graph](http://commons.apache.org/sandbox/commons-graph/) - General purpose graph APIs and algorithms.
 - [I18n](http://commons.apache.org/sandbox/commons-i18n/) - Adds the feature of localized message bundles that consist of one or many localized texts that belong together.
 - [Id](http://commons.apache.org/sandbox/commons-id/) - Id is a component used to generate identifiers.